The Twin (2024) review – A generic trauma horror on Shudder

 For the most part, The Twin feels like a pretty big budget production.
 Cinematography is decent, the cast is padded with experienced actors, and the crew are pretty well established.
 I don’t know how off-base it would be of me to call it a Hollywood Horror but it certainly plays out like something designed to appeal to the masses.

 That is really reflected in the horror element of this film.
 The scares are extremely middle of the road.
 In fact, I almost got the sense with The Twin that director J.C.
 Doler was borrowing liberally from the extremely dusty book of early to mid-2000s horror tricks.
-Characters twitching spasmodically, sudden screaming at the viewer, over the top makeup, white contact lenses, jump scares; it’s all here and it’s all completely unoriginal!

-I don’t think The Twin had a single idea of its own or a single new thing to add to the horror genre.
 Sure, it is all stuff that will probably work fairly well on your average non-horror fan.
 But horror veterans are going to end up suffering from vertigo with all the eye rolling they will be doing.
-A few scenes made me chuckle with how silly they were, as well, which is never a good thing with a horror movie.
-The horror stuff comes on very late in the game, as well, which leads me onto my next point.
+The horror scenes come on very late in the film, as well, which leads me onto my next point.

-The Twin is More of a Psychological Drama
+The Twin is more of a psychological drama

 This really is, at its core, a story about the grieving process and the effects of familial trauma.
 Nicholas had already suffered from a pretty crappy childhood before having to watch his son cartwheel into an early grave.
 This, obviously, had a horrifying impact on him and left him mentally scarred.